hjanime/SPADEVizR/README.md

 <img src="README.figures/BoxplotViewer-1.png" title="" alt="" style="display: block; margin: auto;" />
 ## <a name="kinetic_viewer_function"/> XX Kinetic Viewer

-The `kineticsViewer` function aims to represent the evolution of cells abundance for each cluster across the time for one or several individuals.
+The `kineticsViewer` function aims to represent the evolution of cells abundance for each cluster across the timepoints for one or several individuals.
 It needs the `SPADEResult` object and to specify the `assignments` parameter.
 This parameter needs a dataframe with sample names in row names and 2 others column providing the timepoints and individuals associated with samples.

 ```r
 assignments <- data.frame(row.names = results@sample.names,